fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

 # IANA Considerations

-This document requests IANA to allocate an ICMP Extension Object Class referred to as TBD above.
+This IANA has allocated the ICMP Extension
+Object Class value 5 to the extension described above.
 The corresponding Class Sub-types Registry is as follows:

 | C-Type (Value) | Description | Reference